kcc343/Collabatory/README.md

 # INFO 201 BC Project Proposal
 Group Members: Emily Zhang, Kelly Chhor, Luoan Tang
 ## Project Description
-- The dataset we will be working with is one about all the movies contained in the **The Movie DB**.
+- The dataset we will be working with is one about all the movies contained in **The Movie DB**.
 The data was collected by users that started in 2008 and is still being contributed now.
+We can access the dataset via its homepage ([The Movie Database (TMDb)](https://www.themoviedb.org/)).
+All of these data are collected upon every movie’s release and it is for the users to correct and adjust the information in the dataset to the most accurate possible.

 - Our target audience are:
   - *movie sponsors* who want to know budget and revenue trends to figure out what and who to invest in.
   - *movie producers* who want to know the budget and revenue patterns to figure out what their movie will have.